39 Years Ago: George Jones Marries Nancy Sepulvado

 "No teenage boy ever fell harder for a girl than I fell for Nancy Sepulvado," Jones said in his 1996 autobiography, I Lived to Tell It All (quote via Country Weekly).
 "When I met my future wife on a blind date in November 1981, I had no idea that someday she would save my life."

-“They say love can change the world,” Jones continued.
-“I’m here to testify that it changed one man.
+"They say love can change the world," the country legend continued.
+"I’m here to testify that it changed one man.
 Friends, family, doctors, therapists and ministers had tried to save me, but to no avail.
-But finally the power of love from one woman, Nancy Jones, made the difference.”
+But finally the power of love from one woman, Nancy Jones, made the difference."

 Nancy Jones knew of her husband's reputation, which earned him the nickname "No Show Jones" because of his ongoing addiction issues, but she remained undeterred.